 Genevieve Atkins' Profile

 In 2007 I made my first silk quilt from used pieces of Japanese silk.
 These were 'bits' I'd bought at quilt and craft fairs.
-It's a quilt done in the 'Chinese coins' design.
+The quilt is the 'Chinese coins' design.
 I then bought a couple of used silk haori (worn over a kimono), unpicked them and used the entire haori fabric lengths for my tramlines and backing of that quilt.
-That quilt sits on my couch in the lounge room, and somehow I manage to keep my very aged cat off it (it's okay, she prefers the flanel quilt).

 - Born on August 14